-- Find a brand name and domain name that’s catchy but isn’t too specific.
+- Find a brand name and domain name that’s catchy but isn’t too specific or hard to spell.

-- Register your website, add social accounts, research and write low competition articles.
+- Register your website, add social media accounts, research and write low competition articles.

 Finding a niche

 This will sound contradictory, but here goes: don’t just start a fitness blog!
-Find your niche within the health and fitness world.
-Otherwise you’ll be competing with the big players in the space, Unless you’ve got a lot of money to throw into your website, you’ll struggle to get any traffic.
+Find your niche within the health and fitness industry.
+Otherwise, you’ll be competing with the big players in the space unless you’ve got a lot of money to throw into your website, you’ll struggle to get any traffic.

 What kind of topic are you interested in?
-Fitness for beginners, outdoor circuit training, vegetarian fitness, personal fitness, keto diet blogging, fitness for working mums.
+Fitness for beginners, personal trainer advice, outdoor circuit training, vegetarian fitness, personal fitness, keto diet blogging, fitness for working mums.
 Once you have a few ideas, it's time to check how easy or hard it would be to break into that niche.

 Two methods for deciding on a niche for your blog:

-- Choose a broad niche but write in one category at a time: long-term approach
+- Choose a broad niche but write in one category at a time: a long-term approach

-- Choose a narrow niche and write in all categories of that niche: short-to-mid term approach)
+- Choose a narrow niche and write in all categories of that niche: the short-to-mid term approach

-Both approaches have advantages and disadvantages.
+Both ways have advantages and disadvantages.
 I can’t tell you which to choose but think about your long-term goals.

 Keywords like “vegan recipes” get thousands of searches a month.
-Keywords like “best vegan recipes for kids” get fewer searches, but are easier to rank high on Google for.
+(Recipe posts are very popular.
+Recipe with fitness topics is a great content marketing niche) Keywords like “best vegan recipes for kids” get fewer searches, but are easier to rank high on Google for.

-The closer to position 1 on Google’s search your blog post appears, the more clicks you will get.
-More clicks equals more eyeballs.
+The closer to position 1 on Google’s search your post appears, the more clicks you will get.
+More clicks equal more eyeballs.
 If people read your content, Google’s algorithm takes note and your website builds authority.
 This is the concept of organic traffic.